AP Course Information

-- The Advanced Placement path has the support and respect of universities across the United States and in 60 other countries around the world.
+- The Advanced Placement path has the support and respect of universities across the United States and Canada and in over 100 other countries around the world.

 - Every aspect of AP course and exam development is the result of collaboration between AP teachers and college faculty.
 They work together to develop AP courses and exams, set scoring standards, and score the exams lending to the program’s national and global recognition.

-- Nine of the past ten years, WHS earned national honors as a Silver Medal Best High School recipient in U.S. News & World Report magazine largely credited to our high quality Advanced Placement program.
+- WHS has earned national honors as a Silver Medal Best High School recipient in U.S. News & World Report magazine largely credited to our high quality Advanced Placement program.

 AP Capstone™is an innovative and engaging college-level diploma program developed in response to feedback from higher education.
 Based on two yearlong AP courses, AP Seminar and AP Research, students focus on developing the critical thinking skills, research, collaboration, time management, and presentation skills needed for college-level work.

 - The first year of the AP Capstone program students take the AP Seminar course where they investigate a variety of topics through various viewpoints of their choice, considering an issue from multiple perspectives, identifying credible sources, evaluating strengths and weaknesses or arguments, and making logical, evidence-based recommendations.